open-policy-agent/opa/docs/content/rest-api.md

 Get a document.

 The path separator is used to access values inside object and array documents.
-If the path indexes into an array, the server will attempt to convert the array index to an integer.
-If the path element cannot be converted to an integer, the server will respond with 404.
+The server attempts to convert path segments to integers.
+If a path element cannot be converted to an integer, the server will use its string representation.

 #### Query Parameters